tom-weatherhead/lobotomy/README.md

 ---.+++++++..+++.>>.<-.<.+++.------.--------.>>+.>++.
 ```

-## Installation and Invocation (C)
+## Installation and Invocation

-(These instructions for the C implementation were tested on macOS)
+(These instructions were tested on macOS 12.5)

 First, ensure that gcc and make are installed.